Table of Contents Search for printer HOME

 <=Biosphere

 In 2007 experts and the public were alarmed to see the summer Arctic ice pack shrink more swiftly than ever before.
-In the next few years it recovered slightly, but the long-term trend still suggested that much of the ice pack could give way to open ocean in summer within just a few decades.
-In a 2013 study, a National Academy of Sciences panel called the dwindling of Arctic ice an already visible "abrupt" climate change, likely to deeply affect weather around the Northern Hemisphere.
-The panel also emphasized that a gradual temperature rise could have abrupt impacts as thresholds were crossed, for example in the extinction of species or in agriculture.(74)
+In the next few years it recovered slightly, but the long-term trend soon resumed, setting new record lows every few years.
+It seemed that much of the ice pack could give way to open ocean in summer within just a few decades.
+In a 2013 study, a National Academy of Sciences panel called the dwindling of Arctic ice an already visible "abrupt" climate change, likely to disrupt weather patterns around the Northern Hemisphere.
+The panel also emphasized that a gradual temperature rise could have abrupt impacts as critical thresholds were crossed, for example in the extinction of species or in agriculture.(74)

 Computer models were generally reassuring — but how reliable were they for such matters?
-The models were adjusted until they were reasonably stable, and were unable (as Broecker had remarked decades earlier) to reproduce the sudden shifts actually seen in Ice Age records.
+The models.adjusted until they were mostly stable, were unable (as Broecker had remarked decades earlier) to reproduce the sudden shifts actually seen in Ice Age records.
 One sobering indication was a 2008 report on a new and superbly detailed Greenland ice core.
-The layers displayed radical changes in three years or less, the temperature stepping as much as 4°C in a single year.
-Had the entire atmospheric circulation gone through a massive reorganization from one year to the next?
-It matched what Broecker had hypothesized half a century earlier: the climate system lurching back and forth between two states, interglacial and glacial.
+The layers displayed radical changes, the temperature stepping as much as 4°C in a single year.
+It was not only the air temperature in Greenland that had lurched, but also the amount of dust brought thousands of miles by changing winds, indicating that the entire atmospheric circulation had gone through a massive reorganization from one year to the next.
+That matched what Broecker had hypothesized half a century earlier: the climate system lurching back and forth between two states, interglacial and glacial.
 "Neither the magnitude of such shifts nor their abruptness," the team warned, “is currently captured by state-of-the-art climate models."
 As an expert on past climates noted a few years later, even the best models were "largely untested against actual occurrences of abrupt change.
 It is a huge leap of faith to assume that simulations of the coming century with these models will provide reliable warning of sudden, catastrophic events."(75)

 =>Chaos theory

 In its 2001 report the IPCC had briefly mentioned "large-scale discontinuities" in the climate system.
-They estimated a "moderate" risk that triggering something bad would begin if global warming reached 4° above the 19th-century level, and a "high" risk starting around 5–6°.
-Over the next decades scientific opinion shifted.
+They estimated a "moderate" risk that triggering something bad would begin if global warming reached 4°C above the 19th-century level, and a "high" risk starting around 5–6°.
+Over the next decades scientific opinion turned even gloomier.
 For example, a widely cited 2008 study identified no less than six elements of the climate system that "could surprise us by exhibiting a nearby tipping point," and worried that "society may be lulled into a false sense of security by smooth projections of global change."
-In its 2015 report, the IPCC lowered the tipping-point thresholds to 2° for moderate risk and 4° for high risk.
+In its 2015 report, the IPCC lowered the thresholds to 2° for moderate risk and 4° for high risk.
 Among other things, scientists now understood that it was not enough to calculate each type of change separately.
 One type of damage could interact with another type, multiplying the threat.
-Computer modelers confirmed that there were many routes to a tipping point.
-And scientists kept turning up more possible mechanisms for feedbacks that could accelerate warming.
-In 2018 the IPCC reported they saw a risk anywhere above 1.5°.
-That meant we could conceivably hit a tipping point by mid-century.(76)

 <=>Sea rise & ice

-The known feedbacks were strong enough to raise a serious risk that if humanity did not rein in its emissions immediately, we could suffer rapid, unpredictable, self-sustaining, and irreversible changes in the entire climate system.
+In short, if humanity did not quickly rein in its emissions, we could suffer rapid, unpredictable, self-sustaining and irreversible changes in the entire climate system.
 Scientists planning the IPCC's 2021 report belatedly resolved to give much more attention than in past reports to abrupt climate change.
 The report mentioned several "tail" possibilities.
 For example, it recognized that an ice-sheet collapse might bring a 2-meter sea-level rise by 2100.
-For the first time the IPCC admitted that beyond what it calculated to be likely, "abrupt responses and tipping points" bringing even worse disasters "cannot be ruled out."
+For the first time the IPCC quietly admitted that beyond what it calculated to be likely, "abrupt responses and tipping points" bringing even worse disasters "cannot be ruled out."

-In 2022 a team published a synthesis of observations, model results, and expert opinion for many of the proposed "Climate Tipping Points."
-They concluded that somewhere between a warming of 1.5 and 2°C above preindustrial, the world was likely to pass the thresholds for the collapse of the Greenland Ice Sheet, the collapse of the West Antarctic Ice Sheet, and an abrupt thaw of the boreal permafrost.
+As for thresholds in the present century, in 2022 a team published a synthesis of observations, model results, and expert opinion for many of the proposed "Climate Tipping Points."
+They concluded that somewhere between a warming of 1.5 and 2°C above pre-industrial, the world was likely to pass the critical thresholds for the collapse of the Greenland Ice Sheet, the collapse of the West Antarctic Ice Sheet, and an abrupt thaw of the boreal permafrost.
 Indeed we might have passed some of these thresholds already.
 Less likely but possible above 1.5° would be passing the tipping point for a collapse of the Atlantic Ocean circulation (AMOC) and of vulnerable East Antarctic glaciers.
 Additional thresholds would be passed with greater warming.
 As for rapidity, they figured the entire disintegration of any of the colossal ice masses would probably take several millennia, but at an uneven pace with sporadic abrupt rises in sea level.
-The timescale for Atlantic Ocean circulation or boreal permafrost collapse might be as little as a decade or two, although somewhere between half a century and a few centuries was more likely.
-These were only the most obvious of the potentially irreversible processes that might be triggered by the warming expected before the end of the century, unless nations made major policy changes.(78)
+The timescale for Atlantic Ocean circulation or boreal permafrost collapse might be as little as a decade or two, although more likely somewhere between half a century and a few centuries.
+These were only the most obvious of the potentially irreversible processes that might be triggered by the warming expected before the end of the century, unless nations made major policy changes.(79)

 See the summary of Impacts of Climate Change.